Melissa DeRosa: Secretary to Governor Cuomo

+Manager of Cuomo's 2025 mayoral campaign

+DeRosa was the unpaid manager of the former governor's unsuccessful bid to win the Democratic nomination in the 2025 New York City mayoral primary.

+What’s Left Unsaid

+In October 2023, DeRosa released a memoir titled What’s Left Unsaid: My Life at the Center of Power, Politics & Crisis, published by Union Square.
+Kirkus Reviews described the book as "An angry, raw, and briskly told memoir."
+A review by Lloyd Green in The Guardian states, "DeRosa's memoir is pocked with scenes of a marriage gone south, of trying to cope with Covid-19 and of general governmental strife.
+She punches hard.
+Her anger is white hot.
+Her book is deliberate and focused."
+According to a Publishers Weekly review, "While this glowing defense of Cuomo will appeal to his supporters, it’s unlikely to mollify his detractors."

 Personal life

-In 2016 she married Matthew Wing, an Uber senior communications officer, who was formerly a Cuomo press secretary in 2013 and 2014, and then communications director for the governor’s re-election campaign.
-They met in 2013 when both worked for Governor Cuomo, when she was the communications director and Wing was a press secretary.
-Her mother-in-law is Audrey Strauss, United States Attorney for the Southern District of New York.
+In 2016 she married Matthew Wing, an Uber senior communications officer, formerly a Cuomo press secretary in 2013 and 2014, and then communications director for the governor’s re-election campaign.
+They met in 2013 when both worked for Cuomo, when DeRosa was the communications director and Wing was a press secretary.

+According to her 2023 memoir, she is no longer married to Wing.
+Her former mother-in-law is Audrey Strauss, who served as United States Attorney for the Southern District of New York from 2020 to 2021.

 DeRosa's brother Joseph DeRosa and her sister Jessica Davos also work at Bolton-St. Johns.